Ignavus Auspex

 Found photography digitally manipulated.

-These days image editing programs have become so powerful and advanced that they open up a broad array of possibilities to make new imagery based on existing photographic content.
+Image editing software have become so powerful and advanced that they open up a broad array of possibilities to make new imagery based on existing photographic content.
 The majority of the visual appearance in these images are interpretations, a mathematical assumption on how new pixels should be added to make a trustworthy image.
 I find it interesting to use an algorithm without any sense of aesthetics – to create images with a strong and unique style.

-Auspex in the title simply means ”a person watching birds” and even though I am not out in nature I´m still obsessively looking at birds on my computer screen.
+Auspex in the title means ”a person watching birds” and even though I am not out in nature, I’m still obsessively looking at birds on my computer screen.
 From a traditional ornithologist perspective my method probably comes across as lazy – hence the first part of the title – Ignavus.
-However in today’s remediated society we experience the world through screens and as an artist I need to use these new circumstances to make new images – images that reflect our times.
+However in today’s remediated society we experience much of the world through screens and as an artist I aim to make images that reflect contemporary life.

-The title for each image in this series I have simply used the file-name from the original picture.
-In order to see how it looked before I manipulated it one can just google the title, for example 1280-wallpaper-pictures-free.
+Each image in this series borrows its title from the file-name of the original picture.
+In order to see how it looked before I manipulated it one can just google the title, for example 1200px_Eupetomena_Macroura_Piraju_Brazil.

 Read more (in Swedish) https://www.verktidskrift.se/erik-berglin